-Additionally, the EU, through the European Commission, promotes projects always cofinanced by member states and related countries.
-An interesting example of this partnership is the European Consumer Centre (ECC) which has offices in a number countries in the EU, such as Spain, France and Italy.
-This centre dedicates its main efforts to informing consumers of their rights in relation to consumption within the
+Additionally, the EU, through the European Commission, promotes projects always co-financed by member states and related countries.
+An interesting example of this partnership is the European Consumer Centre (ECC) which has offices in different countries in the EU like Spain, France and Italy.
+This centre dedicates its main efforts to informing consumers of their rights related to consumption within the European sphere so that they can better take advantage of the possibilities offered by the domestic market.